Terms and Conditions

 If you are subject to any court proceedings, we need to have full details advised to us.
 We are entitled to assume you do not have any court judgements or enforcements against you unless you inform us of this in writing.

-If our identification enquiries identify adverse credit data, we are entitled to terminate our relationship before work commences or request payment for work to be completed upfront.
-If this circumstance is identified at a later date, any work completed is required to be paid for before any further work is completed and payment upfront is required to complete the matter.
+If our identification enquiries identify adverse credit data, we are entitled to terminate our relationship before work commences or request payment for work to be completed up front.
+If this circumstance is identified at a later date, any work completed is required to be paid for before any further work is completed and payment up front is required to complete the matter.

 When accepting instructions to act on behalf of a limited company, we may require a director and/or controlling shareholder to sign a form of personal guarantee in respect of the costs incurred by the Company.
 If such a request is refused, we will be entitled to stop acting and to require the immediate payment of our costs as detailed earlier in this agreement.

-22. THIRD PARTIES
+23. THIRD PARTIES

 Unless prior consent to such has been given by us in writing, no individual who is not a party to the subject matter of these terms and conditions will have the right to enforce them.